observablehq/plot/docs/marks/link.md

 xy = ({x1: -122.4194, y1: 37.7749, x2: 2.3522, y2: 48.8566})
 ```

-Like a [rule](./rule.md), a link can also serve as annotation to support interpretation.
+Like a [rule](./rule.md), a link can also serve as annotation.
 Whereas a rule is strictly horizontal or vertical, however, a link can generate [diagonal lines](http://kelsocartography.com/blog/?p=2074).
 The following chart depicts the gender gap in wages, segmented by education and age, in the U.S. A regular grid would make the gender disparity much less clear, even with the domains explicitly set to be equal.

 :::plot
 ```js